Bank of America ATM Fee Class Action Settlement — $2.25M Fund for BofA Customers Double-Charged at 7-Eleven ATMs

 ATM inside a 7-Eleven store between May 1, 2018 and November 16, 2021?
 The

-class is defined by Bank of America's records.
-If your account history shows
+class was defined by Bank of America's records.

-members who already made a valid claim and received payment in a related lawsuit
+Class members who already made a valid claim and received payment in a related

 Current vs. Former Accountholder: Two Different Tracks